 When are the hours of camp?

 Registration for camp on Monday opens at 8:45 a.m.
 Camp runs from 9 a.m.–4 p.m.
 Monday–Thursday.
-There is no pick-up for Treks campers on Tuesday or Wednesday (since they're on the trail) or for other 14–15 year-old campers on Thursday because of the overnight campout.
-Friday includes an all-camp celebration for campers and families beginning at 5 p.m; therefore, on Fridays camp runs 9 a.m.–6 p.m.
+There is no pick-up for Treks campers on Tuesday or Wednesday (since they're on the trail) or for other 14–15 year-old campers on Thursday (because of the overnight campout).
+Friday includes an all-camp celebration for campers and families beginning at 5 p.m.
+As a result, on Fridays camp runs 9 a.m.–6 p.m.

 What is the Camp Celebration on Friday?

-The Adventure Camp celebration is inside and runs from 5 p.m.–6 p.m. on Fridays.
-Parents, siblings, and campers are invited to attend this all-camp celebration, which includes camper group skits, a video, and a slideshow.
+The Adventure Camp celebration runs from 5 p.m.–6 p.m. on Fridays.
+Parents, siblings, and campers are invited to attend this indoor all-camp celebration, which includes camper group skits, a video, and a slideshow.
 The video will be available on our YouTube channel, and photos from the slideshow will be available for free download as well.

 Are campers allowed to leave early?

 Yes.
 If you know your child will be missing a day of camp, needs to leave early, or will be late, please call our camp registrar at 978.867.4504 to let us know.
 Talk with your child's counselors to find out what activities he or she will be missing.

 Campers should wear loose, comfortable clothing that can get dirty and is appropriate for athletic movement.
 Campers should not wear revealing or midriff shirts or shorts.
 They should also bring a bathing suit for water activities.
 One-piece or modest tankini swimsuits are suggested for girls because of the athletic nature of the water activities.